Paperback-iOS/website/src/tools/index.md

 Not interested in creating themes yourself but still want to change the appearance of your app?
 Simply browse our list of publicly available themes [here](/guides/themes) and install your favorite one.
 :::

-Customize your Paperback experience with our Themes Creator tool.
-This intuitive utility allows you to explore, create, and modify themes for your app effortlessly.
-Whether you prefer a subdued dark theme for nighttime reading or a lively theme to match your mood, the Themes Creator offers a wide range of possibilities.
+The themes creator is used to create, edit and test Paperback themes.
+These themes can be used to customize the look of your app.

 :::info Current Alternatives
-There are alternative non-web-app tools available while our Themes Creator tool is under development:
+There are alternative non-web-app tools available while this tool is still under development:

 1. [Paperback Themes:](https://github.com/Celarye/Paperback-themes) Offers an advanced command-line interface program for creating themes.
 2. [Paperback Themes GUI:](https://github.com/LucifersCircle/paperback-themes-gui) A user-friendly graphical interface for creating themes.